 Edible uses: Canola can be used at high heat for frying or sautéing.
 It is mild and the perfect oil for salads.

 Benefits: There is a myth that coconut oil is rich in the type of saturated fat that is bad for you.

 However, recent research has shown that it is composed of medium-chain fatty acids, which actually help to protect the heart against disease.

-Edible uses: Lovely for adding flavour to curries, omelette and stir fry’s.
+Edible uses: Lovely for adding flavour to curries, omelet and stir fry’s.